 This higher-level philosophy course explores both ancient and modern theories of Stoicism, Epicureanism, and Hedonism, all philosophies that offer ontological and ethical considerations of the good life.
 Using an interdisciplinary approach, students are challenged to examine the question, "What is the proper or most fulfilling way to live life?"
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-HUM 3310 Interpretation of Fiction
+HUM 3310 Interpretation of Fiction Prerequisite: HUM 2000.

 Appreciation of great fiction with the techniques and skills used in writing and interpreting the novel and short story.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)

-HUM 3320 Major British Writers
+HUM 3320 Major British Writers Prerequisite: HUM 2000.

 An introduction to selected poets, novelists, and dramatists in British Literature.
-3 credit hours (3 plus 0)
+3 credits.
+(3 plus 0)